-In fact, the night before the first bootcamp workout, Craig asked me about the finisher I was planning on unleashing on over 50 fitness trainers and bootcamp coaches after the workout.
-I replied with, “I’m still deciding”.
-I narrowed it down to 3 and I was torn.
+The night before the first Bootcamp workout, Craig asked me about the finisher I was planning on unleashing on over 50 fitness trainers and Bootcamp coaches after the training.
+I replied, “I’m still deciding.”
+I narrowed it down to 3, and I was torn.

 Finally, as I looked at my laptop, I made the decision.

-The infamous “3’s Company” Bootcamp Finisher would be revealed for the first time ever on people other than my bootcamp clients.
-It was time I tested it with other bootcamp coaches from around the world.
+For the first time, I would reveal the infamous “3’s Company” Bootcamp Finisher to people other than my Bootcamp clients.
+It was time I tested it with other Bootcamp coaches worldwide.

-Rick was even part of the workout, and honestly both of us were sweating within minutes of just doing the warmup.
+Rick was even part of the workout; honestly, we both were sweating within minutes of just doing the warmup.
 (Comment from Rick – Yup.)

 Here is a clip from the Bootcamp Finisher:

-25 minutes had passed and all of the trainers and bootcamp coaches were dripping with sweat with smiles on their faces.
-Craig then gave me the nod… it was time.
+Twenty-five minutes had passed, and all the trainers and Bootcamp coaches were dripping with sweat and smiling faces.
+Craig then gave me the nod that it was time.

-As I started to explain how this bootcamp finisher worked, I got some smiles, along with some crazy looks.
-These coaches were not used to something as unique as this.
-It was certainly a crazy set and rep scheme.
-When I told them that they would be performing just 3 reps of each exercise in the circuit, I could literally hear their thoughts…
+As I explained how this Bootcamp finisher worked, I got some smiles and some crazy looks.
+Something as unique as this was not used by these coaches.
+When I told them they would perform just three reps of each exercise in the circuit, I could hear their thoughts.
+It was undoubtedly a crazy set and rep scheme.

 But less than 30 seconds into the finisher, they soon changed their minds, and you will, too.

-Make sure that this bootcamp finisher is completed at the END of the main workout.
+Ensure that this Bootcamp finisher is completed at the END of the main workout.
 This grand finale will smoke everyone, and it’s a good “high” to end on.

 Here is the infamous “3’s Company” Bootcamp Finisher:

 Do the following circuit as many times as possible in 3 minutes, resting ONLY when needed.
-Your campers can rest when they need to, but the clock will continue to tick:
+Your campers can relax when they need to, but the clock will continue to tick:

 Burpee/Spiderman Pushup Combo (3)